goreleaser/goreleaser/www/docs/customization/publishers.md

 - `PATH`

-You can however use `.Env.NAME` templating syntax which enables more explicit inheritance.
+You can however use `.Env.NAME` templating syntax, which enables more explicit inheritance.

 ```yaml